Search Meter: a WordPress plugin

 Saturday, 27 August 2005

-Search Meter is a WordPress plugin that helps you keep your blog focused on what your visitors want to read.
+Search Meter is a WordPress plugin that helps you keep your site focused on what your visitors want to read.
 It does this by keeping track of what your visitors are searching for.

-If you have a Search box on your blog, Search Meter automatically records what people are searching for — and whether they are finding what they are looking for.
+If you have a Search box on your site, Search Meter automatically records what people are searching for — and whether they are finding what they want.
 Search Meter’s admin interface shows you what people have been searching for in the last couple of days, and in the last week or month.
 It also shows you which searches have been unsuccessful.
-If people search your blog and get no results, they’ll probably go elsewhere.
+If people search your site and get no results, they’ll probably go elsewhere.
 With Search Meter, you’ll be able to find out what people are searching for, and give them what they want by creating new posts on those topics.

 Search Meter includes a Dashboard widget so you can see the last week of searches right on your WordPress Dashboard.

 You can also show your readers what the most popular searches are.
-The Popular Searches widget displays a configurable list of recent popular successful search terms on your blog, with each term hyperlinked to the actual search results.
-There’s also a Recent Searches widget, which simply displays the most recent searches.
-If you are happy to edit your theme, both of these functions are also available as template tags.
+The Popular Searches block displays a configurable list of recent popular successful search terms on your site, with each term hyperlinked to the actual search results.
+There’s also a Recent Searches block, which simply displays the most recent searches.
+For older WordPress themes or installations, these functions are also available as widgets and template tags.

 Search Meter installs easily and requires no configuration.
 Just install it, activate it, and it starts tracking your visitors’ searches.
 Here’s a screenshot of the Search Meter dashboard, showing some of the reports you’ll get.